1. Knowledge Base

 TimeSolv allows the management of Trust payments easily and quickly.
 Your firm can even auto-pay invoices from the Trust account and request replenishment funds on an invoice automatically when the Trust falls below the threshold designated.
 The Trust Banking Report is also very valuable in managing trust funds.

-In order to view Client level Trust settings, ensure Trust Accounting is enabled under Payments>Settings>Enable Trust Accounting.
+To view Client level Trust settings, ensure Trust Accounting is enabled under Payments>Settings>Enable Trust Accounting.

 Click on Clients>Clients & Matters>[matter name]>Trust>New Trust.